Ultimate Winery Experiences Australia

 Hunter Valley, New South Wales

 In the foothills of the Brokenback Ranges, Audrey Wilkinson offers 360-degree views of the Hunter Valley, a two-hour drive from Sydney.
-Meet the winemaker and enjoy a behind-the-scenes winery tour.
-Visit the museum housed in the historic old winery and enjoy a picnic overlooking the vines.
+Enjoy a behind-the-scenes winery tour, visit the museum housed in the historic old winery and enjoy a picnic overlooking the vines.
 You can extend your vineyard experience by staying in one of two guest cottages on the property.

 Brokenwood has been one of the Hunter Valley's standout wineries for over 40 years.
 A sleek cellar door offers unique tasting 'pods,' a spacious terrace with valley views and private tasting and dining rooms.
-Take your experience a step further with a guided tasting of Brokenwood's premium single vineyard wines, then stop in for a seafood-focused meal at The Wood Restaurant.
-Be sure to indulge in a glass or two of premium and iconic Brokenwood wines.
+Take your experience a step further with either a self-guided food and wine matching experience, or indulge in a fully guided tour of the winery and tutored wine and food matching session.

 Yarra Valley, Victoria